-Long time comic fans will recognize Xenozoic Tales as a long running black and white story told by Mark Schultz, or adapted to the little screen as the animated Cadillacs And Dinosaurs.
-I had thumbed the various issues and collections but never had the urge to pick it up.
-Flesk Publications has released Xenozoic, the complete collection of all stories to date in one hefty 352 page trade paperback.
+Long-time comics fans will recognize Xenozoic Tales as a long-running black and white story told by Mark Schultz or adapted to the little screen as the animated Cadillacs And Dinosaurs.
+I had thumbed the various issues and collections but never had the urge to pick them up.
+Flesk Publications has released Xenozoic, the complete collection of all stories to date in one hefty 352-page trade paperback.
 Here’s the publisher’s blurb:

 Forced into hiding by a global ecological cataclysm, humans emerge from their underground warrens half a millennium later to discover that the Earth has been totally transformed.
 All of the familiar flora and fauna are gone, replaced by a radically altered natural order populated by rampaging dinosaurs and strange, new creatures.
 It takes guts, grim determination, ingenuity and a whole lot of old-fashioned luck just to survive, much less thrive, in this alien wilderness—all qualities that ace mechanic Jack Tenrec, lovely scientist Hannah Dundee and their friends possess in abundance.